FarhadG/javascript-summons/README.md

   $ npm install -g mocha
 ```

-Then fork and clone (or download) Javascript Summons into your local directory:
+Then fork and clone (or download) JavaScript Summons into your local directory:

 ```
   $ git clone http://www.github.com/farhadg/javascript-summons